ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 # Transit Gateway CLI
 {: #transit-gateway-cli}

-The {{site.data.keyword.cloud}} Transit Gateway command-line interface (CLI) provides an additional interface into the Transit Gateway service.
+The {{site.data.keyword.cloud}} Transit Gateway command line provides an interface into the Transit Gateway service.
 You can use the CLI to create and manage gateways and connections and list available locations for gateways.
 {: shortdesc}

 ## Before you begin